 The sheer volume of Nerf weapons available has left many justifiably confused as to which blaster they should add to their arsenal, or trust their children with.
 This is where we step in: read on for our list of the best Nerf guns right now.

-This modular blaster can go from a single-handed Nerf pistol to a long-range two-handed weapon of foamy destruction once you add on the stock and barrel.
+The Nerf Elite Retaliator (brilliant Nerf name, first of all) modular blaster can go from a single-handed pistol to a long-range two-handed weapon of foamy destruction once you add on the stock and barrel.
 It can fire darts up to 27 metres with impressive accuracy, and it shoots rapidly from a drum that contains 25 darts.
 Oh, and this special set comes with a second drum so you can continue firing right away (and it has 50 darts to fill them both, naturally).

-The more sniper like look of the Accustrike range is no mistake, as it has been developed for those on your crack squad who like to sit in secret and take pin-point pot shots at opponents fairing far too well in the field.
-If not for this reason then you should own an Accustrike FalconFire Nerf gun, as, with a modicum of practice, you should well be able to win target based bets as the darts are most certainly superior.
+The more sniper-like look of the Accustrike range is no mistake, as it has been developed for those on your crack squad who like to sit in secret and take pin-point pot shots at opponents fairing far too well in the field.
+If not for this reason, you should own an Accustrike FalconFire Nerf gun, as with a modicum of practice, you should well be able to win target based bets as the darts are most certainly superior.
 Designers spent over two years on the dart design and, as a direct result, they’re better balanced with a redesign that gives improved airflow and aerodynamics.
 The result = increased accuracy.

 If you're trying to tear kids away from playing Fortnite on their screens, why not try… Fortnite!
 But in real life.
 This blaster doesn't take the standard small Nerf darts – it takes the beefier Mega darts, giving it more impact (and making it easier to hit things).
-The styling and design are great for that cartoony action look.
+The styling and design are great for that cartoony action look and you can also find a super soaker water option too for even more fun and outdoor play.

-We very much would've liked to be in the meeting where they named this number, we're thinking it was late Friday afternoon, sun shining outside, two execs at Hasbro shouted a couple of random words – done deal, packaging sent to printers and its pub o' clock.
-This double-barrel blaster can be floor/desk mounted for accuracy or stick the stock into your side and walk directly towards your target with swagger.
+This double-barrel Nerf Rhino-Fire blaster can be floor/desk mounted for accuracy or stick the stock into your side and walk directly towards your target with swagger.
 Both intimidating and impressive the Rhino Fire achieves decent distances, the downside of this is picking up the contents of both 25 dart barrels you've expended.
 When it comes to shelf candy, the Rhino-Fire is one of the best Nerf guns out there.
 It's a decent enough looker to keep out on show.

 The latest arrival on the Nerf scene is an extension to the Modulus category.
 Multiple tactical rails and accessory sets you can mix and match these blasters into over 1,000 different combinations.
-This model is able to blast regular Nerf projectiles plus the MEGA ones and also the missile variant, which, with some practice can travel around 30 feet – And your intended target will feel it.
+This model is able to blast regular Nerf projectiles plus the MEGA ones and also the missile variant, which, with some practice can travel around 30 feet – and your intended target will definitely feel it!

-Released about the same time as series two of the Walking Dead, just before its started to get really dull, yes, just then, the Zombie range of blasters was largely average – with this Nerf gun, the Slingfire, a standout success.
-It may only have a six-dart capacity magazine but it it the way you flick down the lever to load up your air power that impresses.
+Released about the same time as series two of the Walking Dead (just before its started to get really dull), the Zombie range of blasters was largely average – with this Nerf gun, the Slingfire, a standout success.
+It may only have a six-dart capacity magazine but it is the way you flick down the lever to load up your air power that impresses.
 A modicum of practice and you'll be able to perform this one-handed, and then for hours you'll be doing little else.

 This deceptive single-shot, manual-powered blaster is one that you really shouldn't travel anywhere without.
 A superb quick-fix for when you eye a target on your daily grind for a pot shot and one that can be secreted about your person easily when your opponents are acquiring your arsenal, your last-chance-at-the-saloon-shooter.
 For a blaster that punches above its weight for both distance and power this one is unsurpassed.